Program Information

 Four Seasons Book Group

-The Four Seasons Book Group is the quarterly book discussion organized by the Friends of the Library.
+The Four Seasons Book Group is the quarterly book discussion organized by the Friends of the Library to discuss a wide range of books.
 You do not need to have read the book to participate–everyone is welcome.
 Come and join us and bring a friend or two.

 Read Together Diamond Bar 2025